Fiscal Residency - Am I ? Will I be ? Should I be ?

-- You do NOT have to physically be here 183 days per year if you wish to be a fiscal resident.
+- As time spent here is not monitored you do not have to physically be here 183 days per year if you wish to be a fiscal resident.

 - In effect the tax office have agreed that the declaration is voluntary in the absence of any monitoring of presence here or not here and in the absence of border controls.